Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 It’s not just the physical effects of heat that can make you feel drowsy; there’s also a psychological reason.

-Sometimes you’ll come across a certain song or smell, and you’re instantly reminded of a specific time or place in your past.
+For example, you know how a certain song or smell reminds you of a specific time or place in your past?
 When you associate something so strongly with a feeling, it often becomes linked.

 Sunburn Can Make You More Tired

-Too much time in the sun without proper skin care can make you feel even more sleepy.
-When you develop a severe sunburn, this can exacerbate the effects of dehydration and possibly send you into shock.
-When you’re in shock, you might experience low blood pressure, fainting, and extreme weakness.
+Spending time in the sun can be nice, but too much sun exposure without proper protection can result in a sunburn.
+Apart from being bad for the skin, a severe severe sunburn15 can exacerbate the effects of dehydration and possibly send you into shock.
+You might experience low blood pressure, fainting, and extreme weakness.

 How Heat Could Help If You Have Trouble Sleeping at Night

-For those who struggle to sleep at night, try using heat to your advantage.
+If you struggle to sleep at night, try using heat to your advantage.
+Here’s how to do that.

-Despite the body’s natural method to prepare us for bed, many folks still have difficulty falling asleep.
-According to research, a rapid decline in core temperature may help the sleep initiation process[9].
-Therefore, attempting to emulate this should help you sleep.
+Despite the body’s natural method of preparing us for bed, many people still have difficulty falling asleep.
+According to research, a rapid decline in core temperature may help the sleep initiation process16.
+Therefore, attempting to emulate this could help you sleep.

-Try taking a hot bath, using a sauna before bed, or having a glass of warm milk to make your temperature rise.
+Try taking a hot bath, using a sauna before bed, or having a glass of warm milk to raise your temperature.
 Then, allow your temperature to drop to help induce sleep.

 Frequently Asked Questions